SapitoSucio/froggo-guides/docs/script_commands.md

 	19 - Level 9 Dish
 	20 - Level 10 Dish

-Although it's required to set a dish level, it doesn't matter if you set it to 1 and you want to cook a level 10 dish, as long as you got the required ingredients to cook the dish the command works.
+Although It's required to set a dish level, it doesn't matter if you set it to 1 and you want to cook a level 10 dish, as long as you got the required ingredients to cook the dish the command works.